 Sit down with your spouse and walk through what will happen if one or both of you dies.
 Ask questions like:

-- Do you each know where ALLÂ your accounts are located?
+- Do you each know where all your accounts are located?

 - Are they titled so that either of you could go to the bank and get information while you are waiting for death certificates to be issued?

-- What are the phone numbers of your advisors?
+- What are your advisors’ phone numbers?

 These are especially good questions to ask if you have one spouse that handles all the money.
 If this is the case, you might even ask the non-financial spouse questions like- how many bank accounts do we have?
 Where are they?
 Who owns them?
 How would you contact them?

-FYI – The best place to gather this information is your tax return.
-A tax return will show you where you are receiving interest and dividends which tells you where you are banking and investing.
+These questions tell you how knowledgeable you each are about your finances.
+More importantly, they may prevent some financial surprises.
+By the way, one of the best places to gather this information is your tax return.
+A tax return will show you where you receive interest and dividends, which tells you where you are banking and investing.